 Barriers and Challenges to Effective Team Care

 While interprofessional care is key in managing diabetes, healthcare providers face big hurdles.
-Only about 30% of doctors, nurses, and other professionals are happy with teamwork in diabetes care16.
+Only about 30% of doctors, nurses, and other professionals are happy with teamwork in diabetes care.

 Studies show that teamwork in primary care has its ups and downs.
-Good communication tools, working together, and valuing each other’s skills help a lot17.
+Good communication tools, working together, and valuing each other’s skills help a lot.

 Barrier | Facilitator |